designing your vision

 Client Brief & Proposal

 We try to keep our proposals to 2 pages but depending on the complexity it may be larger.
 All proposals will vary in their inclusions and pricing depending on many factors including site difficulties.
 Here’s an example of a standard proposal.
+We break down the costs so you can see exactly where the money is spent and decide exactly what you will need.

 If you are not having a full survey done a deposited plan will need to be located.
 This will outline; boundary dimensions, locations and dimensions of easements and other physical things that can affect where you can build on your lot.